Abscissa - the horizontal base line of a chart, x-axis.

-Moral Suasion -Verbal pressure applied by a central bank to persuade commercial banks to ease or tighten their credit policies.
+Moral Suasion-Verbal pressure applied by a central bank to persuade commercial banks to ease or tighten their credit policies.

 Moving Average - A series of successive overlapping averages taken from a time series for a specified unit of time.

-Neoclassical Economics - An approach to economics which flourished in Europe and the United States during the period of 1870 through World War I. The neoclassicalists were primarily concerned with refining the principles of price and allocation theory, “marginalism,” the theory of capital, and related aspects of economics.
-They made early and extensive use of mathematics, especially differential and integral calculus, in the development of their analyses and models.
+Neoclassical Economics - An approach to economics which flourished in Europe and the United States during the period of 1870 through World War I. The neoclassicists were primarily concerned with refining the principles of price and allocation theory, “marginalism,” the theory of capital, and related aspects of economics.
+They made early and extensive use of mathematics, especially differential and integral calculus, in the development of their analysis and models.
 Much of the structure of modern economic science is built on their work.